Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S25 The Calm before the Storm.md

 	- [[Faerah Duskrane]]
 		- Want's to talk Strahd out of it.
 	- [[Marin]]
-		- Want's to speak to the Sergei
+		- Want's to speak to Sergei
 	- [[Yevelda Ovak]]

 - [[The Abbot]] gives the following: